 To recognize the distinction between altered states and altered traits: how temporary states (jhanas) can help facilitate life-changing insights; learn how to use concentrated mind to investigate what's actually happening in experience; and understand what the jhanas are and how they relate to insight practices.

-Prerequisite–A minimum of two one-week or longer silent vipassana retreats.
+This course is limited to those who have completed at least two one-week or longer silent vipassana retreats.